Jon Newlee

-Jon Patrick Newlee (born February 26, 1959) is the head women's basketball coach at the University of Idaho.
-He previously served for six years as the head women's basketball coach at Idaho State University.
+Jon Patrick Newlee (born February 26, 1959) is the head women's basketball coach for the South West Metro Pirates, in the NBL1 North in Australia.
+He previously served for 15 years as the head women's coach at University of Idaho and prior to that served for six years as the head women's basketball coach at Idaho State University.

 Early life

 Son of Chaffey Community College basketball coach Barney Newlee, Jon Newlee was born and raised in Rialto, California.
 At Eisenhower High School in Rialto, Newlee played basketball and tennis; among his basketball teammates was future NFL Hall of Famer Ronnie Lott.
 Newlee then attended Chaffey Community College and played two years of basketball before transferring to San Diego State University in 1979.
 Newlee graduated from San Diego State in 1982 with a bachelor's degree in physical education.

 Coaching career

 From 1983 to 1986, Newlee was an assistant coach at Saint Mary's.

 Newlee got his first head coaching position in 1986 at Southwestern College, a junior college in Chula Vista, California.
 In three seasons, he turned around its women's basketball program from two wins in his first season to a 22–6 record in the 1988–89 season.
 Newlee earned Pacific Coast Athletic Conference Coach of the Year honors as a result.